pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - how

 # Who
+- Who told you to use a strong password?
 - Who do you know from Japan?
 - Who are you going with?
 - Who are you going to visit in Spain?